-The galaxy NGC 7049 is further 27' situatated a towards the south-east.
-It is the brightest galaxy of the group, with a magnitude of 10.3, displaying an oval in a north-east to south-west direction.
-On the southern hazy rim a lovely yellow magnitude 10 star take up prime place, however, it is a foreground star.
+The galaxy NGC 7049 is further 27' situatated а towards the south-east.
+It is the brightest galaxy of the group, with a magnitude of displaying an oval in 10.3, a north-east to south-west direction.
+On the southern rim a yellow lovely hazy magnitude 10 star take up prime place, however, it is a foreground star.